DeAIWorkingGroupInternetComputer/DeAIWorkingGroupInternetComputer/WorkingGroupMeetings/2025.04.03/README.md

 ## Part 1: Federated Learning, On-Chain Training, and Verifiability of AI

 ### Decentralized Model Training via Federated Learning
+- Kawa shared several papers on federated learning with the group
 - Federated learning was discussed as a method to train AI models on user devices (like mobile phones), preserving privacy since raw data stays local.
 - Only anonymized model updates are shared and aggregated on-chain to build a global model.
 - This could democratize AI model creation and offer on-chain rewards (e.g., tokens) to users contributing data or compute power.